codeacula/discord-ttrpg-bot/plan.md

 - `/docs`: Documentation for the bot
 - `/src`: Source code for the bot
+  - `/src/DiscordTtrpgBot.Api`: The API for the bot
+  - `/src/DiscordTtrpgBot.Core`: The core logic for the bot
+  - `/src/DiscordTtrpgBot.Discord`: The Discord client for the bot
 - `/tests`: Unit tests for the bot